Jean-Baptiste-Lasselle/kytes/README.md

 Kytes is a software factory exprience, with full devops behavior, and a fullstack approach.

 A full devops behavior: Kytes is designed for devops professionals, as a tool.
-A fullstack approach: If it takes modifying a bootloader to make an application even better, let's make it possible as easily as an 'mvn update'
+A fullstack approach: If it takes modifying a bootloader to make an application even better, let's make it possible as easily as an 'mvn update'.
 And What about pulling A linux kernel module into a Vert-x Java Pipeline?

 This software factory project began March, 2018, and will be twin-develoed: From zero day on, Kyte will be implemented both in Java, and Scala language.